 Child credited with saving Shaft Road family from late-night fire

 "The boy saved all their lives," said Roger Bennett, deputy director of the Allegany County Department of Emergency Services.
-"The parents called 911 and got every out."
+"The parents called 911 and got everyone out."

 The displaced family was sitting safely in their pickup when volunteer firefighters arrived from the nearby Shaft fire station off of state Route 936 and found the boy's bedroom filled with smoke.